 Some sources may tell you to “trim off excess fat” off the Pork Tenderloin, but at this point in time, with pigs being bred ultra lean, that may be a moot point.

 Tenderloin is good for grilling on the barbeque, as it cooks very quickly.
 Cut into 2.5 cm (1 inch) slices.
-Good flavouring marinades for the slices include (per 1 kg / 2 pounds of tenderloin) Thai fish sauce (3 tbsp fish sauce plus 1 tbsp oil ), or 3 tbsp good quality apple cider vinegar with 1 tsp ground cumin.
+Good flavouring marinades for the slices include (per 1 kg / 2 pounds of tenderloin) Thai fish sauce (3 tablespoon fish sauce plus 1 tablespoon oil ), or 3 tablespoon good quality apple cider vinegar with 1 teaspoon ground cumin.
 For both, put marinade and tenderloin slices in a sealed plastic bag in the fridge for a few hours or overnight, turn occasionally.

 When grilling, it is also good with a rub.